excaliburjs/Excalibur/.github/CONTRIBUTING.md

 ```

 #### Documentation
-- All public and protected methods need a JSDoc comment
+- Add JSDoc comments to all public and protected methods
 - Link to other classes using the TypeDoc double bracket notation.

 ## Issue Labels
-- [good first issue][search-label-good first issue]: issues that are good starting points for new contributors
+- [good first issue][search-label-good first issue]: issues that are good starting points for new contributors to open source
 - [help wanted][search-label-help wanted]: issues that are more in-depth and may require a certain platform or skillset to implement
 - [bug][search-label-bug]: a problem or an unexpected behavior

-- [api change][search-label-api change]: implementing an issue with this label will cause changes to the public API
-- [feature][search-label-feature]: a brand new thing that Excalibur doesn’t have yet
-- [enhancement][search-label-enhancement]: an improvement to an existing feature
-- [optimization][search-label-optimization]: increasing performance, decreasing memory usage, etc.
-- [extension][search-label-extension]: features that should exist outside of the core Excalibur library
-- [tools][search-label-tools]: internal development and testing tools
-- [docs][search-label-docs]: code, user, and external documentation of Excalibur
-- [organization][search-label-organization]: re-organizing the repository structure, creating related repositories, etc.
-- [on-deck][search-label-on-deck]: issues that are currently a higher priority than other backlog items
-- [duplicate][search-label-duplicate]: closed because it is a duplicate of an existing issue
-- [invalid][search-label-invalid]: an invalid issue that is not applicable to Excalibur development
-- [wontfix][search-label-wontfix]: an issue that won’t be implemented
+If you'd like to contribute, these labels are good places to start.
+Our remaining labels are documented on the [Labels page](https://github.com/excaliburjs/Excalibur/labels).